DIYBookScanner/spreads/doc/commands.rst

    When using two devices, flip the configured target pages, i.e. the camera configured to be *odd* will temporarily be the *even* device and vice versa.
+   This can be useful when you are scanning e.g. East-Asian literature.

 postprocess